awsdocs/amazon-cloudfront-developer-guide/doc_source/real-time-logs.md

 + [Managing Streams Using the Console](https://docs.aws.amazon.com/streams/latest/dev/managing-streams-console.html)
 + [Perform Basic Kinesis Data Stream Operations Using the AWS CLI](https://docs.aws.amazon.com/streams/latest/dev/fundamental-stream.html)
 + [Creating a Stream](https://docs.aws.amazon.com/streams/latest/dev/kinesis-using-sdk-java-create-stream.html) \(uses the AWS SDK for Java\)
-When you create a data stream, you need to specify the number of shards you want\.
+When you create a data stream, you need to specify the number of shards\.
 Use the following information to help you estimate the number of shards you need\.

 **To estimate the number of shards for your Kinesis data stream**